yemyatthu1990/G730_Myanmar_Font_Installer/README.md

 ### Checking out the source

 You'll need support v7.
-You can git clone it from this repository or get it from google.
+You can git clone it from this repository or get it using gradle/maven.

 * $ mkdir /path/to/src/
 * $ cd /path/to/src/